Vitória S.C. B

 Vitória Sport Clube B, commonly known as Vitória de Guimarães B, is a Portuguese professional football team based in Guimarães, which serves as the reserve side of Vitória Sport Clube.
-They compete in the Campeonato de Portugal, the fourth division of Portuguese football, and play their home matches at the Pista de Atletismo Gémeos Castro or at the club's 2,500-capacity Academia do Vitória S.C. training facility.
+They compete in the Campeonato de Portugal, the fourth division of Portuguese football, and play their home matches at the club's 2,500-capacity Academia do Vitória S.C. training facility.

 Vitória SC B was founded in 2012 and its only purpose is to develop players for the first team in a competitive context, in order to sustain the first team now and in the future.

 Reserve teams in Portugal play in the same league system as the senior team, rather than in a reserve team league.
 However, they cannot play in the same division as their senior team, so Vitória B is ineligible for promotion to the Primeira Liga and cannot play in the Taça de Portugal and Taça da Liga.